Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What information and evidence is disclosed to subjects of the investigation other than the leniency applicant?

-See answer to the question “What confidentiality is required from applicants?”
+See answer to the question “What confidentiality protection is offered to applicants?” below.

 What level of cooperation is required from applicants?